Caltech-IPAC/firefly/docs/firefly-python-wrapper.md

 fc.showFits(fitsPathInfo)
 ```

 The FITS viewer can take many, many possible parameters.
 Some parameters control how to get an image, a image can be retrieved from a service, a url, of a file on the server.
 Others control the zoom, stretch, and color, title, and default overlays.
-The are also parameters to pre-process an image, such as crop, rotate or flip.
+There are also parameters to pre-process an image, such as crop, rotate or flip.
 You can also specify three color parameters and the associated files.

 For the details of FITS plotting parameters see: [see fits-plotting-parameters.md](fits-plotting-parameters.md)